lcbc-epfl/allmetal3d/docs/chimerax.md

 We offer a ChimeraX plugin that you can use in ChimeraX on Mac, Windows and Linux.

 It is possible to use it either with our provided inference server using HuggingFace Zero GPU or using a local GPU server of your choice.
-The prediction endpoint will not need to be located on the same device that you can chimerax.
+The prediction endpoint will not need to be located on the same device that you run ChimeraX.

 ![ChimeraX](_static/chimerax_plugin.png)